AckerlyXu/heima/articles/app-service-web/app-service-deploy-ftp.md

 ## Step 2: Get FTP connection information

-1. In the [Azure portal preview](https://portal.azure.cn), open your app's [resource blade](../azure-resource-manager/resource-group-portal.md#manage-resources).
+1. In the [Azure Portal](https://portal.azure.cn), open your app's [resource blade](../azure-resource-manager/resource-group-portal.md#manage-resources).
 2. Select **Overview** in the left menu, then note the values for **FTP/Deployment User**, **FTP Host Name**, and **FTPS Host Name**.

     ![FTP Connection Information](./media/web-sites-deploy/FTP-Connection-Info.PNG)

     > [!NOTE]
-    > The **FTP/Deployment User** user value as displayed by the Azure Portal Preview including the app name in order to provide proper context for the FTP server.
+    > The **FTP/Deployment User** user value as displayed by the Azure Portal including the app name in order to provide proper context for the FTP server.
     > You can find the same information when you select **Properties** in the left menu.
     >
     > Also, the deployment password is never shown.
 If you forget your deployment password, go back to [step 1](#step1) and reset your deployment password.